JetBrains/teamcity-documentation/topics/artifact-dependencies.md

 Example of accessing hidden artifacts:

 * `.teamcity/properties/*.properties`
 * `.teamcity/*.*`

 By default, downloading artifact dependencies to the [agent work directory](agent-work-directory.md) is allowed, the [agent home directory](agent-home-directory.md) is prohibited.
-To override the defaults, set custom rules to download artifacts by specifying the comma\-separated paths in the [`buildAgent.properties`](build-agent-configuration.md): `teamcity.artifactDependenciesResolution.blackList` and `teamcity.artifactDependenciesResolution.whiteList`.
+To override the defaults, set custom rules to download artifacts by specifying the comma-separated paths in the [`buildAgent.properties`](build-agent-configuration.md): `teamcity.artifactDependenciesResolution.blackList` and `teamcity.artifactDependenciesResolution.whiteList`.
 Blacklisting a path forbids artifacts download to the directory unless it is whitelisted.

 </td></tr><tr>